AlbertVilaCalvo/FullStack-Node-React-Recipe-REST/README.md

 Once the database is created, you can automatically fill the database with recipes.

 To add recipes you need a user.
-If you don't have one, start the server (`cd server && npm run dev`) and then do: `curl http://localhost:5000/api/auth/register -H "Content-Type: application/json" -d '{"name":"Albert", "email":"a@a.com", "password":"123456"}'`.
+If you don't have one, start the server (`cd server && npm run dev`) and then in another terminal do:
+`curl http://localhost:5000/api/auth/register -H "Content-Type: application/json" -d '{"name":"Albert", "email":"a@a.com", "password":"123456"}'`.

 Once you have a user, make sure that its id matches the `user_id` in `server/database-seed.sql`.